 For The Stew Peas

-- Sort and wash beans, soak in water overnight or for at least 8 hours.
+- Sort and wash beans, and soak them in water (about 3 inches above the beans) overnight or for at least 8 hours.

-- The following day, discard water and rinse beans, place them in a large saucepan with water and bring to boil, lower heat to simmer until tender for about 1 hour.
+- The following day, discard water and rinse beans, place them in a large saucepan with the 6 cups of water, and bring to a boil, lower heat to simmer until tender for about 1 hour.

 - Add coconut milk, carrots, onion, garlic, and continue simmering.
 Add spinners and thyme and other seasonings, simmer for another 30 minutes or until sauce is thick.
 Discard pepper before serving.
 Delicious served with brown rice and a salad!